Right to a Fair Defence for Corporate Criminals who Never Go on Trial

 Any fairness, however, finishes there.
 The entire scheme has a massive flaw.
 While a fairly large amount of murder cases and serious crimes do end up with criminal convictions, large-scale corporate crime does not.

-Ten years after the greatest intentional and criminally-engineered market implosion and subsequent depression, we are hard pushed to find a culprit who served time.
+Years after the greatest intentional and criminally-engineered market implosion in 2008 and the subsequent depression, we are hard pushed to find a culprit who served time.
 Nobody took the rap for the tens of thousands who were systematically fleeced, forced out of their homes and stripped of their employment.
 Neither in America, nor anywhere around the globe for that matter.
 Rolling Stone’s Matt Taibbi recently chronicled how an obscure Asian bank named Abacus Federal Savings Bank was scapegoated for being ‘small enough to jail’.
 The hapless bunch of small fish Chinese Americans bankers were, quite literally, marched off in a chain-gang, to become the only U.S. bank to be prosecuted for selling fraudulent mortgage loans.

 But it is not only in Wall Street that corporate fraud and racketeering go almost totally unpunished.
 Transnational corporations, whose GDPs now allow them to occupy a greater part of the top 100 list of world economies (surpassing many nation states) are likewise above the law.